iconify/website/docs/api/index.md

 # Iconify API

 Iconify API is an open source hosted (or self-hosted) service for developers.

-What is Iconify API for?
+What is it for?

 - API provides icon data, which made it possible to create [Iconify icon components](../icon-components/index.md) that load icons demand.
 - API [generates SVG](./svg.md), which developers can link to in HTML or stylesheet.